 This recipe is exceedingly versatile -- different every time as what one puts in it depends on the season, on what has in one's fridge to use up, and on what one might be serving with it.
-This time I used thinly sliced mushrooms, edamame, and also shaved in a carrot
+This time I used sliced dried shiitake mushrooms, lily buds, scallions, edamame, and also shaved in a carrot.

 You can turn it into a meal, as I did, with the addition of a BBQ-ed Oyster Mushroom Steak for example, or steam thin slices of chicken or a piece of salmon on the top of the rice as it cooks to simplify your evening's cooking.

 1 cup Japanese rice